microsoft/rate-my-app/README.md

 Version history
 ---------------

- * 1.0 First public release
+ * 1.0 First public release of the current implementation.
+You can find an earlier version of the project at http://developer.nokia.com/Community/Wiki/File:WP8_Rate_My_App_Flow.zip